How Ranking Works

 Combining Ranking Expressions

-You can combine multiple Knn searches using arithmetic operations for custom scoring strategies.For advanced hybrid search combining multiple ranking strategies, consider using RRF (Reciprocal Rank Fusion) which is specifically designed for this purpose.
+You can combine multiple Knn searches using arithmetic operations for custom scoring strategies.Understanding Scores

 - Lower scores = better matches - Chroma uses distance-based scoring